 Safety Information and Planning

-With over 40 years’ experience running Study Abroad programs, you and your families can feel secure that Boston University has the plans, procedures, and expertise in place to handle daily safety and security needs as well as emergency situations.
+With over 40 years’ experience running Study Abroad programs, you and your families can feel secure that Boston University has procedures and expertise in place to handle daily safety and security needs as well as emergency situations.

 Emergency Contact Information